house9/house9.github.io/source/_posts/2013-11-08-working-with-timezones-and-ruby-on-rails.markdown

 ---
 layout: post
-title: "Working with Timezones and Ruby on Rails"
+title: "Ruby on Rails: Timezones"
 date: 2013-11-08 10:03
 comments: true
 categories: rails
 ---

-This article attempts to outline some basic guidelines to follow when making your Ruby on Rails application timezone enabled.
+This article outlines some basic guidelines to follow when when working with timezones in Ruby on Rails applications.
 Ruby on Rails has great support for timezones, but getting it working correctly can be tricky.
 Following the techniques below should save you some headache.

 * Application Settings - use the default UTC settings
 * Set each request to the logged on users timezone